 - A small set of tools to convert quantized models into something I can use with

-or RoCm. - A new touch dashboard based on
+rkllmor RoCm. - A new touch dashboard based on

-, but targeting a Raspberry Pi 3 with Godot is far from a trivial endeavor, so I went with something I could deploy and maintain easily). - Replacing a couple of my Tasmota devices with HomeKit-enabled ones (as well as doing some minor upgrades here and there).
+pygame, because upgrading Chromium on my current dashboard broke the whole thing and I’m tired of web technology bloat (it was either Godot orpygame, but targeting a Raspberry Pi 3 with Godot is far from a trivial endeavor, so I went with something I could deploy and maintain easily). - Replacing a couple of my Tasmota devices with HomeKit-enabled ones (as well as doing some minor upgrades here and there).

 - Writing an improved Proxmox ZFS monitoring script that sends me alerts when my ZFS pools are in trouble.